 Both Fiction and Non-Fiction Books

 Books are a must for all ages.
 For toddlers, you want a mixture of durable board books and picture books.
 Look for a combination of non-fiction books that will mostly focus on labeling objects and short, simple picture books.
-You can find the books my twins enjoyed loved as toddlers on our Best Read Alouds for 0-3 Year Olds list and Best Books for One Year Olds list.
+Here are few suggestions:

 Leave a Reply